minwal/adx-cosmos-hol/README.md

 ## Brief on each of the components in this lab -
 1. **Data Generation component** - This will simulate random data for the lab.
 Its a simple .NET program to generate sample data simulating ecommerce website's shopping events including viewing of items, adding items to a shopping cart, purchase items.
- 2. **Cosmos DB** - It is an operational and transactional system which will store simulated data in a Cosmos DB collection.
+ 2. **Cosmos DB** - It is a globally distributed, multi-model NoSQL database.
+I am leveraging its power to serve as an operational and transactional database in this lab which will store simulated data in a Cosmos DB collection.
  3. **Change Feed** - The change feed will listen for changes to the Cosmos DB collection e.g. on an ecommerce website, whenever user views an item, adds an item to their cart or purchases an item, it will lead to a change in Cosmos DB collection which will trigger an Azure Function.
 Change Feed is similar to database logs in relational world.
 It can be processed in push or pull model.
 I will be covering push model as its the recommended approach due to its ability to -
     - Poll the change feed for future changes